CIRCL/compliance/README.md

 - [MISP - Information sharing and cooperation enabled by GDPR](https://www.misp-project.org/compliance/gdpr/information_sharing_and_cooperation_gdpr.html)
 - [MISP - How MISP enables stakeholders identified by the NISD to perform key activities](https://www.misp-project.org/compliance/NISD/)

+### Acknowledgement

+This work is co-financed by the European Union under the CEF grant 2016-LU-IA-0098 and [CIRCL](https://www.circl.lu/).
+Thanks to all the contributors who helped by providing feedback, issues and documents.